 Management of Security Printing Processes

-*** Currently, there are 139 countries and their passport producers in the list.
-The list is available after login!
+* Currently, there are now 187 countries and their passport producers in the list.
+Contact me to get access to the 2024 updated list!

-Now, you may be curious about the cost of obtaining a passport in different countries > Global Passport Fees.
+Now, you may be curious about the fees of obtaining a passport in different countries > Global Passport Fees 2024.

 1. What are the earliest known examples of passports, and how have they evolved?